Share this article:

 Electric currents do not get used up.
 In a simple circuit with one battery and one bulb, the size of the electric current is the same wherever you measure it.

-side-paths down which the charged particles can pass and the charged particles themselves cannot just disappear.
+side-paths down which the charges can pass and the charges themselves cannot just disappear.

 Current as flow of charge

 You can picture a steady and continuous flow of charge around the whole circuit.
-The rate of flow of charge (the current) for the whole of the circuit with a given battery is fixed by the size of the bulb's resistance.
-If that resistance is reduced somehow, then the flow of charge everywhere in the whole circuit increases and the current in each element of the circuit also increases.
+The rate of flow of charge (the current) for the whole of the circuit is fixed by what's in the circuit: the battery and the other elements, such as bulbs.
+Things other than batteries reduce the flow: the flow of charge everywhere in the whole circuit decreases: the current in each element of the circuit also decreases.

 Consequences of a slow drift

-take energy from battery to the lamp in order to light the lamp will clash badly with this observation.
-If the big circuit runs from the front of the lab to the back, such a model predicts that the bulb might then take 10 hours to light up!
-What happens, of course, is that as the circuit is completed, all of the charged particles in the circuit (including those in the filament of the bulb) start moving together and the filament warms up
+take energy from battery to the bulb in order to light the bulb will clash badly with this experience.
+If the big circuit runs from the front of the classroom to the back, such a model predicts that the bulb might then take 10 hours to light up!
+What happens, of course, is that as the circuit is completed, all of the charges in the circuit (including those in the filament of the bulb) start moving together and the filament warms up

-The rope loop teaching model offers a convincing view of this effect.
+The rope loop teaching model offers a convincing account of this experience, that does help you picture what's really happening.

 The direction of the electric current